david-risney/AppxUtilities/README.template.md

  - Open a new PowerShell prompt, cd to the temporary directory, and run ```Unblock-File *```.
  - Move the files to somewhere in your PATH.

-Or try the new remote install script:
+Or try the new remote install script from a PowerShell prompt.
+It will install or update the tools in ~\bin and add that path to your user PATH.

     (new-object Net.WebClient).DownloadString("https://david-risney.github.io/AppxUtilities/install.ps1") | iex